California Rental Property Insurance

 Tenant Damage Endorsement

 Standard landlord policies cover accidental damage — not intentional tenant destruction.
-A tenant damage endorsement provides broader coverage for malicious tenant acts, which occur more frequently than most landlords expect.
+A tenant damage endorsement provides broader coverage for malicious tenant acts.

 By Property Type